Expose the server in a subfolder

 proxy_redirect / /subpath/;

-}If Apache HTTP Server is the reverse proxy, this can be achieved with the following configuration:
+When Apache HTTP Server is the reverse proxy, rules described above can be implemented with the following configuration:

 <Location /subpath>